best practices for cannabis brands on social media | Avoid a shadowban

 You can configure your accounts to automatically cross-post all of your content on both Facebook and Instagram, so why not take advantage of both platforms?

-While Meta allows cannabis content to be posted, anything assumed to promote sales will be removed.
+While Meta allows cannabis content to be posted, anything assumed to promote sales will be removed or restricted to certain accounts.

 You can try and avoid this penalty in one of 3 ways: